 Casey Stream to Pete Stream (Poulter River)

 Time: 4 - 5 hr

-From Casey Hut, pick up the track just upstream of the hut on the bush edge.
+From the Casey Hut site, pick up the track just upstream on the bush edge.
 Climb up onto the forested terrace and follow the track south through magnificent stands of red beech.
 The track soon reaches a large clearing and joins an old vehicle track in the Poulter valley.
 Follow this track to Pete Stream.
 The going is mostly through open tussock grassland with matagouri, mānuka and small-leaved coprosma scrub.

 If you lose the track, finding it again is not difficult.
 Fine open vistas are soon seen from the broad bed of the Poulter.
 Upriver to the north is Mt Morrison on Snow Cup Range.
 Across the river on the south-western flanks of Poulter Range, hundreds of hectares of beech forest lie ravaged from a single storm late in 1981 which flattened almost every standing tree on these exposed hillsides.

 The track passes down a delightful broad grassy avenue between forest margins, following the line of an ancient stream.
 The track becomes vague in the gravel bed of a side creek, but resumes clearly enough on the grassy expanse of Rabbit Flat.

 Beyond Rabbit Flat there are views down river to the prominent Peveril Peak (opposite Pete Stream and the track over Binser Saddle).
 Across the river from Aeroplane Flat the very obvious slip at the head of Cleland Stream is a legacy of an earthquake that in 1929 split Falling Mountain at the head of the Edwards valley.